matrix-org/matrix-spec-proposals/proposals/2313-ban-lists.md

 # MSC2313: Ban lists

 Matrix is an open network and anyone can participate in it.
-As a result, a very wide range of content exists, and it is important to empower users to be able to select which content they wish to see, and wish they to block.
+As a result, a very wide range of content exists, and it is important to empower users to be able to select which content they wish to see, and which they wish to block.
 By extension, room moderators and server admins should also be able to select which content they do not wish to host in their rooms and servers.